GA-NIFS: Powerful and frequent outflows in moderate-luminosity active galactic nuclei at $z\sim3-6$: Incidence of ionised outflows

 We can conclude that the outflow incidence in the GS- and COS-AGN at $z \gtrsim 3$ is similar to that found in the SUPER survey at $z \sim 2-2.5$ \citep{Kakkad2020, Tozzi2024}, while significantly larger than that found in KASHz at at $1.1 < z < 1.7$ \citep{Harrison2016}.
 This might indicate that outflows are more frequent above $z\sim2$.
 Unfortunately, different outflow detection criteria are adopted in other studies, either \cite{Leung2019} in a similar redshift range as those above, or \cite{ForsterSchreiber2019} extending to below cosmic noon, down to \cite{Mullaney2013} in the low-$z$ Universe.
-Moreover, the bolometric luminosities of the AGN in our GA-NIFS sample and in SUPER \citep{Kakkad2020, Tozzi2024}, typically $\gtrsim$10$^{45-46}$~\ergs, lie at the upper end of the \lbol range of the other samples above; this could contribute to increasing the outflow incidence among the GA-NIFS and SUPER AGN as compared to the other studies.
+Moreover, the bolometric (or analogously, X-ray) luminosities of the AGN in our GA-NIFS sample and in SUPER \citep{Kakkad2020, Tozzi2024}, typically \lbol~$\gtrsim$~10$^{45-46}$~\ergs ($L_\mathrm{X} \gtrsim 10^{44-45}$~\ergs), lie at the upper end of the luminosity range of the other samples above; this likely contributes to increasing the outflow incidence among the GA-NIFS and SUPER AGN as compared to the other studies, based on the previously mentioned correlation of the outflow incidence rate with \lbol and $L_\mathrm{X}$ found for $z \lesssim 2$ AGN by \cite{Harrison2016} and \cite{Perna2017}.
 A study adopting a homogeneous method for the outflow detection, controlling for selection biases (such as in \lbol), would be needed to evaluate the outflow incidence as a function of cosmic time.